-- a. an Institutional and Engineering Control Plan that identifies all use restrictions and engineering controls for the site and details the steps and media-specific requirements necessary to ensure the following institutional and/or engineering controls remain in place and effective: - Institutional Controls: The Environmental Easement discussed in Paragraph 7 above. - Engineering Controls: The Cover System discussed in Paragraph 6 above.
+b. an Institutional and Engineering Control Plan that identifies all use restrictions and engineering controls for the site and details the steps and media-specific requirements necessary to ensure the following institutional and/or engineering controls remain in place and effective:

+Institutional Controls: The environmental easement referenced above.

+Engineering Controls: The soil cover referenced above.